jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 <a name="lib-libBULM-description"></a>

-**This system is still in a early development.**
+**This system is still in early development.**
-Builder mode allows you to place objects to anywhere in the map.
-The units will constantly teleport to your cursor (follow your cursor).
-Remember to select `/ac` and `ts` in QA menu (this will added automatically in future development).
+Builder mode lets you place objects anywhere on the map.
+Units will continuously teleport to your cursor (following it).
+Remember to select `/ac` and `ts` in the QA menu (these will be added automatically in a future update).
 To use builder mode, select a unit, or units and press `backspace`.
 Builder mode will then be activated and you can place the units where you like.
 To place the unit(s), press `backspace` again to deactivate builder mode.